Can You Refinance a USDA Loan or Mortgage? | 2025

 However, depending on your credit and financial goals, a different refinance option might make more sense.

-Cons of a USDA home loan refinance:
+Cons of USDA refinance loans:

 • You can’t cash out your home equity